Pain in the foot

 Foot pain at rest

-People with rheumatism, rheumatoid arthritis or gout often complain of so-called resting foot pain .
-Damage to the nerves of the foot, for example due to tarsal tunnel syndrome, can lead to pain in combination with tingling and numbness in the foot.
-In addition, start-up pain after a break often occurs in connection with joint wear.
+People with rheumatism, rheumatoid arthritis or gout often complain of so-called foot pain at rest.
+Damage to the foot nerves, for example due to tarsal tunnel syndrome, can lead to pain in combination with tingling and numbness. tingling and numbness in the foot.
+In addition, start-up pain after a break often occurs in connection with joint wear and tear.

 Treating pain in the foot yourself: step by step to greater well-being